-BEIJING, Jan.
-17, 2014 (GLOBE NEWSWIRE) -- eFuture Information Technology Inc. (Nasdaq:EFUT) (the "Company" or "eFuture"), a leading provider of software and services in China's rapidly growing retail and consumer goods industries, today announced that all of the proposals submitted for shareholder approval were duly passed at its 2013 Annual General Meeting (the "AGM") initially held on December 30, 2013, and reconvened on January 9, 2014 in Beijing for purposes of reaching a quorum.
-On January 9, 2014 a quorum of 51.74% of the Company's issued and outstanding shares were present in person or by proxy.
+BEIJING, Dec.
+30, 2014 (GLOBE NEWSWIRE) -- eFuture Information Technology Inc. (Nasdaq:EFUT) (the "Company" or "eFuture"), a leading provider of software and mobile social shopping network services to China's rapidly growing retail and consumer goods industries, today announced that all proposals submitted for shareholder approval were duly approved at its 2014 Annual General Meeting (the "AGM") held on December 26, 2014.
 The proposals submitted for shareholder approval at the Meeting were approved.

-At the meeting, Dennis O'Laing, Weiquan Ren and Ping Yu were re-elected as a Class II member of the Board of Directors to serve a three year term expiring in 2016, Grant Thornton China was re-appointed as the Company's independent registered public accounting firm for the ensuing year and the 2013 Share Incentive Plan adopted by the Board of Directors was approved.
+At the meeting, a quorum was present, and Adam Yan and John Dai were re-elected as Class III members of the Board of Directors to serve a three year terms expiring in 2017 and Grant Thornton China was re-appointed as the Company's independent registered public accounting firm for the ensuing year.
 Please refer to the Appendix on detailed voting result.

 ABOUT EFUTURE INFORMATION TECHNOLOGY INC.